The Commonplace

 0.6

 The paper's findings deepen the understanding of algorithmic aversion in the context of generative AI and offer practical guidance for creators and platforms navigating transparency versus engagement trade-offs.
-Governance And Regulation mixed high interpretation of experimental results (algorithmic aversion / guidance implications)
+Governance And Regulation mixed interpretation of experimental results (algorithmic aversion / guidance implications)

 n=696